tilman151/tilman151.github.io/_drafts/Kotlin-DSL-for-DL4J.md

 ```

 But wait, this isn't even its final form.
-Now we have to apply all of Kotlin's syntactic sugar, i.e. removing `this` and the parenthesis.
+Now we have to apply all of Kotlin's syntactic sugar, i.e. removing `this` and the parenthesis, et voila:
-Et voila:

 ```kotlin
 val conf = sequential {